 Office 365 Education is a collection of services that allows you to collaborate and share your schoolwork.
-It's available for free to students who are currently attending a Pierce Mortuary College.
+It's available for free to students who are currently attending Mid-America College.
 Office 365 Education includes Office Online (Word, PowerPoint, Excel, and OneNote), 1TB of OneDrive storage, Yammer, and SharePoint sites.